habi/TOMCAT/README.md

 TOMCAT
 ======

-Scripts I have written for to ease some of my work at the TOMCAT beamline.
+Scripts I have written for to ease some of the work at the TOMCAT beamline.
-Mostly Python stuff
+Mostly Python stuff which will obviously only work if you're at one of the X02DA computers...